lvqq/dotfiles/README.md

 # 3. delete the directory of module u don't want to install
 # 4. run bootstrap
 sh bootstrap.sh
+# or run the specified install command such nvm:
+sh ./nvm/install.sh
 ```

 ## Shebang